Sisters of St Joseph of the Sacred Heart

 The Sisters of St Joseph of the Sacred Heart, often called the Josephites or Brown Joeys, are a Catholic religious order founded by Saint Mary MacKillop (1842–1909).
 Members of the congregation use the postnominal initials RSJ (Religious Sisters of St Joseph).

 The order was founded in Penola, South Australia, in 1866 by Mary MacKillop and the Rev. Julian Tenison Woods.

 The centre of the congregation is at Mary MacKillop Place, Mount Street, North Sydney, New South Wales, where Saint Mary MacKillop's tomb is enshrined in the Mary MacKillop Memorial Chapel.

-At present there are around 850 sisters living and working throughout Australia (in all states except Tasmania) and New Zealand], as well as in Ireland and Peru.
+At present there are around 900 sisters living and working throughout Australia (in all states except Tasmania) and New Zealand, as well as in Ireland and Peru.
 The current congregational leader of the Josephites is Sr Monica Cavanagh.

 Besides the main centre at North Sydney, the Josephites, who were named after Saint Joseph, have "Mary MacKillop Centres" at Penola, South Australia; the Adelaide suburb of Kensington, South Australia; East Melbourne, Victoria; Annerley, Queensland; and South Perth, Western Australia.
 The Australian-New Zealand Federation of the Sisters of St Joseph includes congregations in Perthville and Lochinvar in New South Wales.

 History

 1866: founding

 Fr Julian Tenison Woods had been very concerned about the lack of education, particularly Catholic education, in South Australia.
 In 1866, he invited MacKillop and her sisters Annie and Lexie to come to Penola and open a Catholic school.
-Woods was appointed director of education and became the founder, along with MacKillop, of a school they opened in a stable there.
+Woods was appointed Director of Catholic education for South Australia and became the founder, along with MacKillop, of a school they opened in a stable there.
 After renovations by their brother, the MacKillops started teaching more than 50 children.
 At this time MacKillop made a declaration of her dedication to God and began wearing black.

 In 1867 MacKillop became the first member and superior general of the newly formed religious congregation of the Sisters of St Joseph of the Sacred Heart, and moved to a new convent in Grote Street, Adelaide.
 In the same year, at age 25, she adopted the religious name "Sister Mary of the Cross".
 In Adelaide they founded a new school at the request of the bishop, Laurence Bonaventure Sheil, OFM.
-Dedicated to the education of the children of the poor, it was the first religious institute to be founded by an Australian.
+Dedicated to the "Catholic education of poor children," it was the first religious institute to be founded by an Australian.
 The Rule of Life developed by Woods and MacKillop for the convent emphasised poverty, a dependence on divine providence, no ownership of personal belongings and faith that God would provide, and willingness to go where needed.
 The Rule were approved by Sheil.
 Near the end of 1867, ten other women had joined the Josephites, who had adopted a plain brown religious habit.
 In consequence, the Josephite sisters became colloquially known as the "Brown Joeys".